 What Does This Mean for Your TMJ?

 This study is one of several indicating that muscle problems are more likely than joint problems to lead to widespread TMJ symptoms.
-This is good news for people seeking TMJ treatment from neuromuscular dentists.
+This is good news for people seeking TMJ treatment.

 Neuromuscular dentists focus primarily on the role of muscle tension in TMJ.
 And they have many tools and strategies that allow them to reduce muscle tension, which can lead to relief for a wide range of TMJ symptoms, including tinnitus.
 See this case study of a teen with pulsatile tinnitus and migraines that we were able to help.